mvmags/mvmags.github.io/index.md

 _Team size:_ 8-9 (including Developers, Tester, Product Owner, Team Leader, Business Analyst, Architect)

+Clients: Kobie Marketing, Maritz Rewards
+Industry: Loyalty Management Platform Provider
+Team size: 8-9 (including Developers, Tester, Product Owner, Team Leader, Business Analyst, Architect)

-- I worked in a couple of projects related to the rewards management area.
+- I worked on a couple of projects related to the rewards management area for clients located in the USA.
 In these projects, primarily involved with technologies, APIs and frameworks like, JAX-WS, SOAP web services, JMS, JAXB, EJB, hibernate, PostgreSql, SQL server, Apache Camel, Spring-boot, spring batch, liquibase.
-- The activites I had for the first project (Kobie) where mainly Java software engineer, I joined a team that took care of the rewards system of the company to offer customer support, solve issues, maintain and add new features.
+- The activities I had for the first project (Kobie) were mainly Java software engineer.
+I joined a team that took care of the rewards system of the company to offer customer support, solve issues, maintain, and add new features.
-- Then, I joined a team where several development and support teams were taking care of the client systems and I performed as a flexible engineer where I acted as a developer, scrum master, support as needed.
+- Then, I joined a team where several development and support teams were taking care of the client systems, and I performed several roles as a developer, scrum master, and support as needed.

 ---